SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 url: /setup/upgrade-notes/
 ---

+## Release 8.0 Upgrade Notes
+**GitLab Authentication now built in**
+GitLab OAuth2 authentication is now available in all editions.
+Users of the community plugin must remove the plugin from SonarQube when upgrading.
+The configured variable of the plugin will be migrated, so the authentication will work without having to rewrite the configuration.
+Due to changes in group mapping, GitLab subgroups mapped using the community plugin will need to be renamed in SonarQube for the mapping to work. ([SONAR-12460](https://jira.sonarsource.com/browse/SONAR-12460)).

 ## Release 7.9.1 LTS Upgrade Notes
 **Upgrade on Microsoft SQL Server fixed**
 Upgrade failure and performance issues with Microsoft SQL Server have been fixed ([SONAR-12260](https://jira.sonarsource.com/browse/SONAR-12260), [SONAR-12251](https://jira.sonarsource.com/browse/SONAR-12251)).